Contact Us

 Soft launch to global launch strategy for mobile game

-Turning a soft-launched mobile game into a global title takes more than flipping a switch.
-You need a clear go-to-market plan, smart use of creators, and campaigns that can attract, convert, and retain players over time.
+Turning a soft-launched mobile game into a global title is a long-term process, not a single campaign.
+You need a clear go-to-market plan, a realistic budget, and the patience to let creator and performance marketing work over several months.

-Our view is shaped by long-run game promotion: sustained user acquisition, creator programs, and live-ops support, not one-off spikes.
-This page outlines a cautious, data-led approach to moving from test markets toward a broader, global release.
+Our view is shaped by sustained game promotion: ongoing user acquisition, creator content, and in-game events that keep both new and returning players engaged.
+This page outlines a cautious, data-led way to move from test markets to broader release while keeping ROI expectations grounded.

 In brief

-• Treat soft launch as a learning phase, not a smaller version of global launch.
-Use test markets to validate core gameplay, monetization, and retention before you scale UA and creator budgets.
+• Treat soft launch as a learning phase, not a smaller global launch.
+Use it to test gameplay, monetization, and messaging so you can enter new markets with more confidence and less pressure to scale budgets too early.

 What to do